casper-network/docs/source/docs/casper/dapp-dev-guide/understanding-hash-types.md

 `PublicKey` is a 32 byte asymmetric public key, preceded by a one-byte prefix that tells whether the key is `ed25519` or `secp256k1`.

-`AccountHash` is a 32 byte hash of the `PublicKey`.
-It serves as the address for user accounts.
+`AccountHash` is a 32 byte hash of the `PublicKey` serving to identify user accounts.

 `ContractHash` is the 32 byte hash of specific smart contract versions.
 You can use this to call specific contract versions.